Inside City Hall

 This raises another question of independence.

-Under the original establishment of the office, the City Solicitor – who serves at the mayor’s pleasure – is responsible for overseeing the OIG, but not interfering with its investigations.
+Under the original establishment of the office, the City Solicitor – who is effectively the mayor’s lawyer – is responsible for overseeing the OIG, but not interfering with its investigations.

 Nilson arguably interfered with the OIG’s independence last June when he preemptively produced an opinion arguing that the mayor’s handling of “phonegate” contracts were within the law and posed no conflicts of interest.